 Hendrix-Murphy proposal deadlines are the same as Odyssey's: October 1, February 1, and April 1, at 5:00 p.m.
 If those dates fall on a weekend or holiday, the next working day will be our deadline.

-In spring 2020 we are proceeding with the April 1 proposal deadline, with the following caveat: In your narrative, be sure to explain how you can safely undertake this experience in consideration of COVID-19 concerns.
+In your proposal narrative, be sure to explain how you can safely undertake an experience in consideration of COVID-19 concerns.
 Hendrix-Murphy will approve only those experiences that do not put students, staff, faculty, and community members in harm’s way.
-As of March, no college travel is being approved.
-Anyone who submits a proposal in the April cycle needs to do so with the understanding that summer travel may not be possible, contingent on College policies and CDC recommendations at that time.
+Any proposed summer travel must adhere to the College’s Summer 2021 Policy on Domestic and International Travel.

 Our mission is to enhance and enrich the study of literature and language at Hendrix College.
 Thus, we support both student- and faculty- or staff-initiated projects that involve literature or language in a primary way, including